McDonald's employee accused of putting peroxide-based cleaner in cop's drink

 FLORIDA OFFICER CLAIMS ANTI-COP MCDONALD'S WORKER REFUSED TO SERVE HIM

-If convicted of the felony charge, Hockaday could face 4.5 years to 20.5 years in jail.
+If convicted of the felony charge, Hockaday could face more than 20 years in jail.

 "In our restaurants, nothing is more important to us than the safety and well-being of our customers.
 We are very disappointed by the allegations made regarding the behavior of one of our former crew members.
 This kind of behavior goes against our food safety standards and is not tolerated.
 Our organization will take all appropriate measures to gather facts and will work closely with authorities in their investigation."